-A feathering propeller needs to be serviced at least once a year.
+A propeller feather servicing needs to be completed at least once a year.
 To do a full service the boat needs to be out of the water.
-Watch the video and then check out the 7 steps to servicing a feathering propeller (checklist) below.

-Servicing Your Propeller Checklist
+Servicing Your Feathering Propeller Sailboat

 - Wiggle the prop shaft.
 If there’s any movement in the shaft you may need to have your cutlass bearing replaced.
 The cutlass bearing is a rubber tube that holds the shaft in place.